 Product descriptions should include things like specifications, typical use cases, and most importantly should cover the attributes that most customers would find important about that product/service.
 If one is buying a computer or mobile device, CPU speed, RAM and storage for example are important.
 Options like available colours, sizes etc are also important, as are additional aspects like delivery time/waiting period, if applicable.
 If there are special enhancements or value-added attributes, also mention them.What you should not do, however, is to use hyperbole or exaggerated claims/advertising language.
 Let people make their own decisions based on the facts.

 We will describe in greater detail below some features that you can incorporate on your product to enhance your products' performance on the shop.

 Price is an important consideration, especially in the current environment.
 Ensure that the price you set is competitive, after taking into consideration the three determinants of price (cost, competitors' prices and customer's willingness/ability to pay).
-Your price on the Online Shop should ideally be the same price as that which you charge in your physical shop.
-Whilst some may want to load the commission onto their normal price, the best way to think of the Online Shop is as another salesperson.
+Your price on the Online Marketplace should ideally be the same price as that which you charge in your physical shop.
+Whilst some may want to load the commission onto their normal price, the best way to think of the Online Marketplace is as another salesperson.
 You would have had to pay that person a salary off the normal selling price anyway.
 So your pricing (online and/or offline) should already incorporate your selling costs.

 Related to this, ensure that you define exactly how delivery costs will be met.
 Delivery costs should not be loaded onto the price, as the customer can opt to collect from you.
 We will cover delivery costs as well below.